 Children: Children may be covered in conjunction with Spouse or Former Spouse Coverage, or they may be covered alone in the Children Only category.
 Covered children may only be the children of the covered spouse.
 You can not cover a spouse from one marriage and children from another marriage.

 An eligible dependent child must be your unmarried legal child, under the age of 18 or under 22 if enrolled in an accredited college or university.
 Incapacitated or disabled children are at any age.
-An incapacitated or disabled child is defined as a child who is incapable of self-support because of a physical or mental disability which existed before the 18th birthday or which was incurred before age 22 while child was pursuing a full-time course of study.
+An incapacitated or disabled child is defined as a child who is incapable of self-support because of a physical or mental disability that existed before the 18th birthday or which was incurred before age 22 while the child was pursuing a full-time course of study.

 Children are the only category of beneficiary that can allow a retiree to designate more than one beneficiary at a time, though payments may not be received by a spouse/former spouse and children at the same time.
 Multiple children will share the total benefit if Children Only coverage is selected, or if Spouse/Former Spouse and Children coverage is selected and the Spouse/Former Spouse stops receiving benefits due to death or remarriage.
 The child category includes not only natural children, adopted children, and step-children, but also may include grandchildren and foster children who meet certain eligibility criteria.